Chemical Thermodynamics and Activity Diagrams

 Mentioned on Chemistry StackExchange: sodium oxide hydration and thermodynamic data.

-- canprot (GitHub; manual) is a new package that uses CHNOSZ for compositional and thermodynamic analysis of proteomic datasets.
-The following vignettes showing oxidation and hydration state are available:
+- canprot (on Github and CRAN) is a new package that uses CHNOSZ for compositional and thermodynamic analysis of proteomic datasets.

 CHNOSZ is free software made available under the GPL.